 So what is next?

-All in all, finding a perfect sunscreen is a bit tricky.
+All in all, finding a perfect face sunscreen is a bit tricky.
 A physical barrier is still important even if you wear a sunscreen.
-I am glad that I found Hana Organic Skincare crème that I can use as part of my sun protection routine without looking ghostly.
+I am glad that I found these options for you.

 If you think the sunscreen you use follows the guidelines I outlined here, please let us know what the sunscreen is in the comments.
-Or simply tell us which out of these 4 you would like to try.
+Or simply tell us which out of these suncreens you would like to try.
+Don’t be a stranger!
+Remember your input makes a huge difference.